decadecity/daw-book/40-progressive_enhancement/10-what.md

 The traditional view of progressive enhancement is that you start with the HTML for the content, add CSS for the presentation and finally add on JavaScript for the behaviour.

-This separation of concerns should, of course, be the the foundation for any site but we can do more:  We can also apply progressive enhancement **within** each of these elements.
+This separation of concerns should, of course, be the the foundation for any site but we can do more: we can also apply progressive enhancement **within** each of these elements.